-The questions in this section are simply intended to aid our 'gatekeeper sift' process - that is to ensure that only those applications which meet our strict eligibility criteria are able to progress to the full assessment stage.
-This section should help us confirm that you have read the scheme guidance and that you are aware of the terms and conditions set out within the grant funding agreement.
-Please utilise this section to clearly outline how your project and organisation meet the scope of the Pilot.
+This section allows the assessors to confirm that you have read the scheme guidance and that you are aware of terms and conditions set out within the grant funding agreement.
+Please utilise this section to clearly outline how your project and organisation meet the scope of the programme.

-The grant funding agreement can be found on the FIF webpage.
+The grant funding agreement can be found here: Grant Funding Agreement